 Best Travel Stair Gate Round-Up

 Even when travelling you have no excuse not to have a baby gate with you.
-Both these baby barriers could be considered the best travel stair gate.
+Any of these baby barriers could be considered the best travel stair gate.
 The Lindam and Safety 1st both use a no tool four-point connection method to hook to the wall.
 They also both cover the same area.
-No matter which one you pick, you will be satisfied with your choice.
-They both have top workmanship and are from well-respected companies in the baby product field.